aws/awsui-documentation/components/area-chart.md

-# Bar chart (BarChart)
+# Area chart (AreaChart)

-Visualizes one or many series of data, with an emphasis on the total amount of each data point.
+An area chart visualizes two or more series of data.
+Through stacked data series, it emphasizes the part-to-whole relationship of data over a period of time.